 Too much detergent

 This might be a smart alec type of a point, but once you carefully select the load, do not put too much detergent into the machine.
 It will not make your clothes extra-clean nor will it remove the stubborn stains.
 You can apply a stain treatment prior to putting the garment into the washing machine, or for extra dirty, set the pre-wash cycle.
 The machine will not be able to rinse the additional detergent with the normal amount of water it uses and most of it will remain in the fabric of your clothes.
 This means that you will probably have to wash them again anyway, as the remaining detergent could leave stains or cause allergies in those with sensitive skin.
-The experts from Samsung washing machine repair service advise that the amount of detergent which does not end up in the fabric will end up in the interior of your appliance building a residue which could stop it from functioning properly.
+The experts from Samsung washing machine repair service advise that the amount of detergent which does not end up in the fabric will end up in the interior of your appliance building a residue that could stop it from functioning properly.

 Most of these are obvious when pointed out, but we fail to think of them when we are loading the machine.
 Alternatively, hand washing seems to be more hassle and a less effective way of doing things which sometimes leads us to think that machine washing is a better alternative.
-Labels are there for a reason and if you are concerned about the effectiveness of your hand washing, it is always better to use dry-cleaning than the machine.
+Labels are there for a reason and if you are concerned about the effectiveness of your handwashing, it is always better to use dry-cleaning than the machine.